Back to Blog

 Structured framework for efficient prompts:

-• Main Subject: Clearly define what will be the focus of the image (person, object, animal, landscape)
+• Main Subject: Clearly define what will be the image focus (person, object, animal, landscape)

 • Visual Style: Specify the type of art (photography, illustration, painting, digital art, etc.)

-• Composition: Determine the framing (close-up, medium shot, wide shot, aerial view)
+• Composition: Determine framing (close-up, medium shot, wide shot, aerial view)

-• Lighting: Describe the quality of light (natural, artificial, dramatic, soft, golden)
+• Lighting: Describe light quality (natural, artificial, dramatic, soft, golden)

 • Color Palette: Indicate predominant colors or desired chromatic atmosphere